University of Washington: Finance

 In 2017 the university reported $4.893 billion in revenues and $5.666 billion in expenses, resulting in an operating loss of $774 million.
 This loss was offset by $342 million in state appropriations, $443 million in investment income, $166 million in gifts, and $185 million of other non-operating revenues.
 Thus, the university's net position increased by $363 million in 2017.

-Donors
+According to the 2017 Bondholder Report, endowed gifts are commingled in the university's Consolidated Endowment Fund, managed by an internal investment company at an annual cost of approximately $6.2 million.
+The university reported $443.383 million of investment income in fiscal year 2017.

 The university is funded in part by donations from philanthropists, foundations, and corporations, as well as individual donors.
 Bill Gates Sr. and his son Bill Gates, as well as Melinda French Gates and the Gates Foundation, are described as having an "unmatched" impact across the entire university.
 As of 2020, the university's Honor Roll of Donors recognized top contributors as including Bill Gates, Melinda Gates, the Bill & Melinda Gates Foundation, Microsoft, the Robert Wood Johnson Foundation, and the late Paul G. Allen.
 Additional notable donors include Amazon, AstraZeneca, Bayer, BlackRock, Boeing, Burroughs Wellcome Fund, Carnegie Corporation of New York, Chan Zuckerberg Initiative, China Medical Board, Eli Lilly and Company, Gilead Sciences, GlaxoSmithKline, Merck, Monsanto, Novartis, Open Philanthropy, Open Society Foundations, Pfizer, Rockefeller Foundation, and Wellcome Trust.

-Endowment

-Endowed gifts are commingled in the university's Consolidated Endowment Fund, managed by an internal investment company at an annual cost of approximately $6.2 million.
-The university reported $443.383 million of investment income in fiscal year 2017.

-Sustainability
+Social engagement

 Environmental sustainability has long been a major focus of the university's Board of Regents and Presidents.
 In February 2006, UW joined a partnership with Seattle City Light as part of their Green Up Program, ensuring that all of Seattle campus' electricity is supplied by and purchased from renewable sources.
-In 2010, then UW President Emmert furthered the university's efforts with a host of other universities across the U.S., and signed the American College & University Presidents' Climate Commitment.
+In 2010, then UW President Emmert furthered the university's efforts with a host of other universities across the United States, and signed the American College & University Presidents' Climate Commitment.
 UW created a Climate Action Team, as well as an Environmental Stewardship Advisory Committee (ESAC) which keeps track of UW's greenhouse gas emissions and carbon footprint.
 Policies were enacted with environmental stewardship in mind, and institutional support was provided to assist with campus sustainability.
 Overall, the University of Washington was one of several universities to receive the highest grade, "A−", on the Sustainable Endowments Institute's College Sustainability Report Card in 2011.

-International collaboration

 The University of Washington is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.
 The university also participates in UArctic's mobility program north2north.
 The aim of that program is to enable students of member institutions to study in different parts of the North.